Brady, Patriots beat Rodgers, Packers 31-17

 It was the sixth straight victory for the Patriots (7-2).

+"We made some plays in the fourth quarter when we needed to," Brady said.
+"Anytime you beat a good football team it feels good.
+So, 7-2 is a long ways from 1-2 where we were."

-Rodgers completed 24 of 43 passes and two touchdowns in his second career matchup with Brady.
+Rodgers completed 24 of 43 passes and two touchdowns but failed to rally his team after tying the game in the third quarter.
+Rodgers won the first matchup with Brady at Lambeau Field in 2014.

+"If you play long enough, and you have the sustained greatness that Tom has had, there's going to be a lot of records," Rodgers said.
+"He's been the gold standard at quarterback for two decades."

 It was 17-all late in the third quarter when Aaron Jones fumbled for Green Bay (3-4-1).